-- 7.1 The Board shall promote mutual goodwill, understanding and co-operation between the relevant Provincial Minister and other key role players. - 7.2 With respect to the relationship with the respective Provincial Department, the Board shall further promote regular meetings between: - The Provincial Minister and the Chairperson of the Board; - The Chief Executive Officer of the Board and the Head of Department; and - The Management of both organisations. - 7.3 The Board shall further: - Actively assist the Department in matters related to the Biodiversity management in the Province and provide the Department with specialist environmental management service and nature conservation scientific advice; - Actively co-operate in the development, establishment and maintenance of an environmental information management system; - Collaborate in the promotion of environmental awareness, education and relevant capacity building and job-creation initiatives in the Western Cape; - 7.4 Media statements in respect of non-delegated matters shall be dealt with by the Chairperson of the Board or his/her delegated authority. - 7.5 Media statements in respect of delegated matters shall be dealt with by the Chief Executive Officer or his/her delegated authority. - 7.6 Media statements with political implications and/or that may reflect poorly on sound financial and human resource management, and/or that does not promote sound intergovernmental relations, must be cleared with the Head of Department and the Minister prior to its release. - 7.7 Matters that are of material, strategic or reputational importance and that are either catastrophic (i.e. death, severe reputational loss, detrimental financial loss, total systems loss) or critical (i.e. severe injury with partial disability, reputational loss, partial systems loss or significant financial loss) in nature should be referred to the Board for consideration, discussion and appropriate interventions.
+- 7.1 The Board shall promote mutual goodwill, understanding and co-operation between the relevant Provincial Minister and other key role players. - 7.2 With respect to the relationship with the respective provincial department responsible for environmental matters in the Province, the Board shall further promote regular meetings between: - The Provincial Minister and the Chairperson of the Board, if so required; - The Chief Executive Officer and the Head of Department; and - The Management of both organisations.

+7.3 The Board shall further:

+- Actively assist the Department in matters related to the Biodiversity management in the Province and provide the Department with specialist environmental management service and nature conservation scientific advice; - Actively co-operate in the development, establishment and maintenance of an environmental information management system; and - Collaborate in the promotion of environmental awareness, education and relevant capacity building and job-creation initiatives in the Western Cape. - 7.4 Media statements in respect of non-delegated matters shall be dealt with by the Chairperson of the Board or his/her delegated authority, in consultation with the Chief Executive Officer or his/ her delegated authority. - 7.5 Media statements in respect of delegated matters shall be dealt with by the Chief Executive Officer or his/her delegated authority. - 7.6 Media statements with political implications and/or that may reflect poorly on sound financial and human resource management, and/or that does not promote sound intergovernmental relations, must be cleared with the Head of Department and the Minister prior to its release. - 7.7 Matters that are of material, strategic or reputational importance and that are either catastrophic (i.e. death, severe reputational loss, detrimental financial loss, total systems loss) or critical (i.e. severe injury with partial disability, reputational loss, partial systems loss or significant financial loss) in nature, should be referred to the Board for consideration, discussion and appropriate interventions.
 All other matters should be dealt with by Management, but the Board must retain oversight of other issues in order to determine the performance and ability of Management.